In the UK, the benchmark interest rate is set by the Monetary Policy Committee (MPC) of the Bank of England.

 What is the Bank of England base rate?

-The base rate is the interest rate that other high street banks and lenders pay when they borrow from the Bank of England.
+The base rate is the interest rate that other high street banks and lenders pay when borrowing from the Bank of England.

 When is the next Bank of England base rate meeting?